 So, when you see a cable vendor selling cable bearing the HDMI trademark, there really are only three possibilities vis-a-vis the cable vendor's relationship to HDMI, LLC:

-What's left is the second category.
+Most goods are in the second category.
 If a vendor of products bearing HDMI trademarks isn't an adopter, and isn't an infringer, then he isn't a manufacturer, either.
 He's buying his HDMI cable from an Adopter, or from some sales agent for an Adopter.
 Now, this isn't surprising, where people in the retail business are concerned.
 But there is a conclusion to be drawn here that surprises many people.
 Consider, again, those well-known cable brands you see for sale in the big-box retail stores.
 They're not on the list, and that's because they simply buy cable assemblies from others, give them fancy branding and packaging, and resell them--often at a very substantial premium.

-Any HDMI cable sold with the HDMI trademarks must be tested by an HDMI Authorized Testing Center, and when the ATC approves a cable, it issues a compliance testing certificate.
+Samples of any HDMI cable sold with the HDMI trademarks must be tested by an HDMI Authorized Testing Center, and when the ATC approves a cable, it issues a compliance testing certificate.
 If a vendor is manufacturing its own cable, it'll have a certificate like this, bearing its own name.
 If someone tells you that he manufactures his own cables, ask for a copy of his ATC certificate; chances are you won't get one, for one of two reasons.
 Either (1) there is no ATC certificate, or (2) there is a certificate, but since your vendor is buying his cable from someone else, he doesn't want to send you a document that shows the real name of the manufacturer of his product.

 Sometimes, there seems to be no way of knowing where an HDMI cable comes from; there may be a brand on the jacket, but anybody buying a sufficient run of cable can get his name on the jacket.
 How to track it down?
 It can often be much easier than you might think.
 Have you ever wondered what all the gibberish on cable jackets really means?
 Here's the key to an interesting little piece of it.